gemoc/gemoc.github.io/discovery/gemoc_3.6.1/catalog.md

             ActivityDiagram Languages (Sequential/Concurrent)(Incubation)  <small>by GEMOC</small>
         </h3>
         <p>Deployer that installs the project sources for Concurrent and/or Sequential version of the Activitydiagram Language and sample models. [gemoc-studio 2.3.0]</p>
         <p>Deployer that installs the project sources for two versions of the Activitydiagram Language developped using GEMOC.
 One version will run using the GEMOC Sequential engine, the second using Concurrent engine.
-The deployer also provides sample models.</p>
+The deployer also provides sample models.
-        <p><a href="http://github.com/gemoc/activitydiagram">Learn more</a></p>
+                <a href="http://github.com/gemoc/activitydiagram">Learn more</a></p>
         <p><small>License EPL</small></p>
         <h4>Update site</h4>
         <ul>